 The AEC has a three-tier structure:

-There are two divisions in the national office – the Network and Election Operations Division and the Capability Division – headed by the agency's two first assistant commissioners.
-The First Assistant Commissioner, Network and Election Operations Division is the National Election Manager.
+There are three divisions in the national office – the Service Delivery Division, the Enabling and Regulation Division and the Organisational Transformation Division – headed by the agency's three first assistant commissioners.
+The First Assistant Commissioner, Service Delivery Division is the National Election Manager.

 State offices are located in each state capital.
 The Northern Territory office is in Darwin.
 The Australian Capital Territory (ACT) is managed by the NSW State Manager except during election periods, when an AEO for the ACT is appointed.

 Divisional offices are responsible for electoral administration within each electoral division.
 There are 150 electoral divisions in Australia and each electoral division is represented by a member of the House of Representatives.
 Divisional offices are responsible for the conduct of elections, manage the electoral roll and carry out public awareness activities.
 Some divisional offices stand alone, while others are co-located in larger work units.

 Each electoral division has a Divisional Office Manager appointed under section 22 of the Public Service Act 1999, who performs the functions of Divisional Returning Officer under subsection 32(1) Commonwealth Electoral Act 1918.

 |Position||Legislative provision for existence of role||Current occupant||Current term|